llaith/legacy-toolkit/README.md

     A simple registry pattern.
 Used for type-safe registration of implementors of a service interface.

+* **org.llaith.toolkit.core.repository:**

+    A typesafe collection pattern.
+Since Guava added FluentIterables, this has basically been re-written as a wrapper around that.

 * **org.llaith.toolkit.core.stage:**

     An implementation of a set of queues of commands patterns to be